CasapuIoana/k8s-scheduler-plugin/README.md

 ### Build an image

 I’ve already built an image `casapuioana/k8s:region-filter-plugin`.
-If you want to build your own, run the following command in the terminal above:
+If you want to build your own, run the following command:

 ```
 docker build -t casapuioana/k8s:region-filter-plugin ./